 All non-exempt USTs must be registered with DEQ’s UST Program, which has been around for almost 30 years.
 Virtually all UST owners are familiar with these requirements.
-UST questions typically only arise now when historic USTs are discovered, often when property ownership changes hands.
+UST questions typically arise now only when historic USTs are discovered, often when property ownership changes.
 If a UST owner wishes to decommission a UST or perform a site assessment near the UST, a DEQ-licensed UST Decommissioning Service Provider/ Supervisor team must be hired.
 Sprecher Group personnel have held DEQ’s UST Decommissioning Supervisor license for nearly 20 years.

 As the DEQ-licensed Decommissioning Supervisor, in tandem with a DEQ-licensed Decommissioning Service Provider, Sprecher Group has experience decommissioning (and remediating, if needed) USTs in central and eastern Oregon.
 If you’ve got UST questions, or need a quote, consider giving Sprecher Group a call – we’d be happy to help.